 Tulsa youth symphony History

 The Tulsa Youth Symphony began as an educational wing of the Tulsa Philharmonic Society in 1963.
 The first conductor was Max Waits, Principal Flute of the Philharmonic at that time.
-The 78-member Youth Symphony presented its Debut Concert on February 15, 1964 in the Tulsa Municipal Theater (now the Brady Theater).
+The 78-member Youth Symphony presented its Debut Concert on February 15, 1964 in the Tulsa Municipal Theater (now the Brady Theater, soon to be renamed Tulsa Theater in 2019).
 Featured soloist was YS Principal Trumpet, Phil Driscoll, now a well-known Christian pop artist.

 Robert McNally, Principal Second Violin of the Philharmonic, became the Youth Symphony conductor in 1966.
 When Mr. McNally became Concertmaster of the Philharmonic and Violin Instructor at the University of Tulsa 6 years later, TYS named Ron Wheeler as conductor.
 Mr. McNally returned in 2010 as special guest conductor at the February Alumni Concert.